 Assessment findings:

 Marine mammals: Consensus is that pipelines cause significant concern for key habitats due to the risks of large-scale damage in the case of a spill.
 Pipelines can be located in some habitats where animals are less abundant, and their densities are lower, such as whelping or feeding areas for ringed or bearded seals or areas used by polar bears.
-The general rules are for construction to: avoid seasons when animals use the habitat; avoid regular or dense animal concentration areas; have marine mammal observers on board construction vessels to make sure work is paused in case marine mammals approach the construction site (in the case of whales, a 5 km exclusion zone is recommended).
+The general rules are for construction to: avoid seasons when animals use the habitat; avoid regular or dense animal concentration areas; and to have marine mammal observers on board construction vessels to make sure work is paused in case marine mammals approach the construction site (in the case of whales, a 5 km exclusion zone is recommended).

-Seabirds: A similar approach is used as for marine mammals – pipelines will be a source of significant concern if located in the vicinity of breeding colonies and other well-defined, high concentration areas (e.g., moulting and wintering sites or migration stopovers).
-They will be a source of notable concern on other habitats and thus can be constructed only if animal concentrations are avoided, and strict and robust monitoring of installed pipes is implemented.
+Seabirds: A similar approach is used as for marine mammals.
+Pipelines are a source of significant concern if located in the vicinity of breeding colonies and other well-defined, high concentration areas (e.g., moulting and wintering sites or migration stopovers).
+They are a source of notable concern for other habitats and thus can be constructed only if animal concentrations are avoided and strict and robust monitoring of installed pipes is implemented.

 Fish: The general approach is that pipelines can be laid in areas important for fish if the strictest environmental requirements and precautionary measures are taken during the construction and a robust monitoring system is installed during the exploitation.
 Construction works will be a source of significant concern if carried out during spawning seasons for some fish species, such as capelin, herring, or cod, which should be avoided.

-Benthos: Pipelines is a source of the greatest level of concern – significant - for benthic features, and risks are considered non-mitigatable through activity-specific and/or habitat / biotope-specific considerations if pipelines are laid in the areas where key benthic features are to be conserved.
+Benthos: Pipelines is a source of significant concern for benthic features, and risks are considered non-mitigatable through activity-specific and/or habitat / biotope-specific considerations if pipelines are laid in the areas where key benthic features are to be conserved.

 Coastal features: Pipelines related risks are non-mitigatable through activity-specific and/or habitat / biotope-specific considerations for the areas where key coastal features are to be conserved.